God’s Love: New Every Morning (Part 3)

 God is Love

-Isaiah speaks about Jesus Christ’s love for His people in hundreds of ways.
-It says He tends His flock like a shepherd.
+Isaiah speaks of Christ’s love for His people in many ways.
+He says that Jesus tends His flock like a shepherd.
 He gathers the lambs in His arms and carries them close to His heart.
 He gently leads those who have young.
 The Lord strengthens, helps, and upholds us with His righteous right hand.
-He teaches us what is best for us and directs us in the way we should go.
+He teaches us what is best and directs us in the way we should go.
 He will never forget us and has engraved us on the palms of His hands.
 As a bridegroom rejoices over his bride, so Christ our Lord rejoices over us.1 And that’s just the tip of the iceberg!
 No wonder Scripture says that God’s love is too wonderful to be measured, it surpasses knowledge, and it is too great to understand fully.2

 In our last two posts, we looked at stanzas from John Keble’s hymn called “New Every Morning Is God’s Love.”
-You can go back and read New Every Morning is God’s Love (Part 1) and (Part 2).
+You can go back and read God’s Love: New Every Morning (Part 1) and God’s Love: New Every Morning (Part 2)

 Here are the two more stanzas from the hymn with comments.
-Psalm 34 calls us to taste and see that the Lord is good because we are blessed as we take refuge in Him repeatedly.
+Psalm 34 calls us to taste and see that the Lord is good, because we are enriched and nourished when we repeatedly take refuge in Christ.
 Coming back to God is meant to be an everyday thing for Jesus’ followers.

 Stanza 5